Eliot Indian Bible: Arrival of John Eliot

+The English missionary John Eliot arrived in 1631 and sought to learn Algonquian in order to convert the Native Americans to Christianity.

 Eliot came to the Massachusetts Bay Colony from England in 1631.
 One of his missions was to convert the indigenous Massachusett to Christianity.
 Eliot felt that the Indians would be more comfortable hearing Christian scriptures in their own language than in English (a language they understood little of).
 Eliot thought it best to translate the English Christian Bible into Massachusett rather than teach the Massachusett Indians English.
 He then went about learning the Algonquian Indian language of the Massachusett people so he could translate English to the Natick dialect of the Massachusett language.
 Eliot translated the entire 66 books of the English Bible in a little over fourteen years.
 Eliot had to become a grammarian and lexicographer to devise an Algonquian dictionary and book of grammar.
-Local Massachusett Indians, including Cockenoe, John Sassamon, Job Nesuton, and James Printer, assisted him and facilitated the translation.
+Local Massachusett Indians, including translator Cockenoe, translator and schoolmaster John Sassamon, translator and schoolmaster Job Nesuton, and typesetter James Printer, assisted him and facilitated the translation.

 Eliot made his first text for the Corporation for the propagation of the Gospel in New England into the Massachusett language as a one volume textbook primer catechism in 1653, printed by Samuel Green.
 He then translated and had printed in 1655-56 the Gospel of Matthew, book of Genesis, and Psalms into Massachusett.
 It was printed as a sample run for the London Corporation to show what a complete finished Massachusett Bible might look like.
 The Corporation approved the sample and sent a professional printer, Marmaduke Johnson, to America in 1660 with 100 reams of paper and eighty pounds of new type for the printer involved to print the Bible.
 To accommodate the transcription of the phonemes in the Massachusett language, extra "Os" and "Ks" had to be ordered for the printing press.

 Johnson had a three-year contract to print the entire Protestant Bible, containing both the Old Testament and New Testament.
 In 1661, with the assistance of the English printer Johnson and a Nipmuc person named James Printer, Green printed 1,500 copies of the New Testament.
 In 1663 they printed 1,000 copies of the Bible in a 1,180 page volume.
 The costs for this production was paid by the Corporation authorized by the Parliament of England by donations collected in England and Wales.
 John Ratcliff did the binding for the 1663 edition.

+Marmaduke Johnson and James the Printer produced other catechistical texts in Algonquian, including The New England Primer, the Bay Psalm Book, Call to the Unconverted by Richard Baxter, and A Christian Covenanting Confession.
+The collection of printed works associated with missionary efforts in New England has been called 'The Indian Library'.'